rohanmaity123/docs/docs/what-is/svelte-js.md

 ## Svelte Starter - [Notus Admin Template](https://www.creative-tim.com/product/notus-svelte?AFFILIATE=128200)
 ---

 Notus Admin Template is an open-source product provided by Creative-Tim on top of Svelte and Tailwind CSS.
-Notus Svelte is Free and Open Source.
 It features multiple HTML and Svelte elements and it comes with dynamic components for Svelte.
 It is based on Tailwind Starter Kit by Creative Tim, and it is build with both presentation pages, and pages for an admin dashboard.

 - [Svelte Admin Template - Notus](https://www.creative-tim.com/product/notus-svelte?AFFILIATE=128200) - product page
 - [Svelte Admin Template - Notus Demo](https://demos.creative-tim.com/notus-svelte/?AFFILIATE=128200)